Ephrem the Syrian: Performance practices and gender

 The relationship between Ephrem's compositions and femininity is shown again in documentation suggesting that the madrāšê were sung by all-women choirs with an accompanying lyre.
 These women's choirs were composed of members of the Daughters of the Covenant, an important institution in historical Syriac Christianity, but they weren't always labeled as such.
 Ephrem, like many Syriac liturgical poets, believed that women's voices were important to hear in the church as they were modeled after Mary, mother of Jesus, whose acceptance of God's call led to salvation for all through the birth of Jesus.
 One variety of the madrāšê, the soghyatha, was sung in a conversational style between male and female choirs.
 The women's choir would sing the role of biblical women, and the men's choir would sing the male role.
 Through the role of singing Ephrem's madrāšê, women's choirs were granted a role in worship.

 Further writings

 Ephrem also wrote verse homilies (ܡܐܡܖ̈ܐ, mêmrê).
 These sermons in poetry are far fewer in number than the madrāšê.
-The mêmrê were written in heptasyllabic couplets (pairs of lines of seven syllables each).
+The mêmrê were written in heptasyllabic verses (lines of seven syllables each) and couplets.

 The third category of Ephrem's writings is his prose work.
 He wrote a biblical commentary on the Diatessaron (the single gospel harmony of the early Syriac church), the Syriac original of which was found in 1957.
 His Commentary on Genesis and Exodus is an exegesis of Genesis and Exodus.
 Some fragments exist in Armenian of his commentaries on the Acts of the Apostles and Pauline Epistles.

 He also wrote refutations against Bardaisan, Mani, Marcion and others.